This article presents a solution for predicting student attrition. Core components include:

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see Overview of the security pillar.

 The components in this solution offer built-in security.
-They also support permissions that you can manage by using Azure Active Directory (Azure AD) authentication or role-based access control.
+They also support permissions that you can manage by using Microsoft Entra authentication or role-based access control.
 For information about establishing suitable enterprise-level security, see Azure Machine Learning best practices for enterprise security.

 Azure Synapse Analytics features enterprise-grade and industry-leading security that uses component isolation to protect data, secure networks, and boost threat protection.
 Component isolation can minimize exposure to threats during security attacks.
 Azure Synapse Analytics also offers data obfuscation to protect sensitive personal student data.